erichgess/erichgess.github.io/content/posts/2021/08/30/braid-error-handling.md

 If we want to get good at something, we must be willing to do it poorly; that's the only way to build intuition and become great.

+[^1]: Mediocrity is, of course, subjective.
+This particular example may not seem like much, but I can say it's been an itch since I first started working on Braid.